Maldivians: Minicoy (Malikun) – Mahls

 The Minicoy secession created a Maldivian population holding Indian citizenship.
 This group consists of the people of Minicoy and migrants.
 The only communities of ethnic Maldivians with Indian citizenship are from Minicoy, officially referred as Mahls.
 The people locally identify as Malikun.

-This group has its own dialect (called Maliku dialect or Mahl) which retains features of the original Maldivian language and Malayalam influences.
+The group has its own dialect (called Maliku dialect or Mahl) which retains features of the original Maldivian language and Malayalam influences.
 The dialect is mutually intelligible with the main group and is more related to variants of northern Maldives.

 Most Mahls live in Minicoy.
 Mahls are 15.67% of the population of Lakshadweep.

-Mahl communities have emerged in Kozhikode, Malappuram, Ernakulam and Thiruvananthapuram (Trivandrum) in the southern state of Kerala.
+Mahl communities have emerged in Kozhikode, Malappuram, Ernakulam, and Thiruvananthapuram (Trivandrum) in the southern state of Kerala.
 Their ancestors settled there in the 17th century when the islands of Lakshadweep came under the rule of Ali Rajahs/Arakkal Bheevi of Kannur.

 Since 1957, direct transport between Minicoy and the Maldives was forbidden by the Indian government.
 Thus they are adopting elements of Indian culture owing to a lack of contact with the Maldivian people.